mah-sam/benchtop-hsi-control/README.md

 The **HSI Control Suite** is a complete, open-source software application designed to manage the entire data acquisition pipeline for custom-built, benchtop push-broom hyperspectral imaging (HSI) systems.
 Developed in Python with a professional PyQt6 graphical user interface (GUI), this suite addresses the significant challenges of cost, operational complexity, and fragmented software workflows that often hinder HSI research.

-By integrating hardware control, a guided multi-step calibration wizard, automated scan execution, and powerful post-processing tools into a single, unified platform, this software transforms a collection of disparate hardware components into a cohesive, user-friendly scientific instrument.

 The primary outcome is a fully validated acquisition platform that streamlines the workflow from hardware setup to the generation of analysis-ready data packages, enabling researchers to create high-quality, reproducible hyperspectral datasets with ease.

-## 2. From Hardware Blueprint to Usable Instrument
+## From Hardware Blueprint to Usable Instrument

-This software project is the direct software counterpart and operational framework for the hardware system detailed in our publication:
+This software project is the direct software counterpart and operational framework for the hardware system detailed in this publication:

 **[Link to Your Hardware Paper]** - *HSI-Control-App: An Open-Source GUI for Real-Time Control and Data Acquisition in Benchtop Push-Broom Hyperspectral Imaging Systems*